robinlombaert/IvSPythonRepository/readme.txt

     $ cd ivs
     $ git pull

+* Make sure that your python path points to the ivs folder, so that you can simply import using, for example:

+    >>> from ivs.statistics import linearregression

+  If your python repository is in, e.g., ~/python/ivs/ , you can put in your .bash_profile:

+    export PYTHONPATH=/home/YOURNAME/python:$PYTHONPATH

+  Warning: don't put ~/python/ivs in your Python path, but just ~/python.

 * For the next part of the installation, temporarily move the io folder elsewhere, e.g.

     $ cd ivs
     $ mv io io_backup

+* In the config.py file in the ivs folder, add the path where the IvS data catalogs (variable: data_dir) can be found.

 * The IvS Python repository contains mostly python routines.
 Some of the time-critical functions, however, are written in fortran.
 This assumes you have gfortran installed on your system.
 To compile them you can run